 Art.
-78. Payment of sharesShares.
-Payments on sharesShares not fully paid up at the time of subscription may be made at the time and upon conditions which the Director, or as the case may be, the Board of Directors, shall from time to time determine subject to the Law.
-Any amount called up on sharesShares will be charged equally on all outstanding sharesShares which are not fully paid up.
+7.8.
+Payment of shares.
+Shares.
+Payments on shares Shares not fully paid up at the time of subscription may be made at the time and upon conditions which the Director, or as the case may be, the Board of Directors; shall from time to time determine subject to the Law.
+Any amount called up on shares Shares will be charged equally on all outstanding shares Shares which are not fully paid up.

 Art.
-89. Increase and Reduction of the Share Capital.
-The issued share capital.
-The subscribed and the authorized share capital of the Company may be increased or reduced once or several times by a resolution of the sole shareholder or, as the case may be, by the general meeting of shareholders voting with the quorum and majority rules set out under these Articles or, as the case may be, by the Law for any amendment of these Articles.
+8-9.
+Increase and Reduction of the Share Capital.
+The issued share capitalThe subscribed and the authorized share capital of the Company may be increased or reduced once or several times by a resolution of the sole shareholder or, as the ease may be, by the general meeting of shareholders voting with the quorum and majority rules set out under these Articles or, as the ease may be, by the Law for any amendment of these Articles.